tonybierman/taxonomy-studio/README.md

-# Taxman - Hybrid Taxonomy Management System
+# TaxStud - Hybrid Taxonomy Management System

 A desktop GUI application for managing hybrid taxonomies that combine classical hierarchical classification with modern faceted search.
 Built with Rust and [Slint](https://slint.rs/).

 ## Overview

-Taxman provides an intuitive interface for creating, editing, and exploring taxonomies that use both:
+TaxStud provides an intuitive interface for creating, editing, and exploring taxonomies that use both:
 - **Classical Hierarchy:** Traditional genus-species-differentia tree structure
 - **Faceted Classification:** Multi-dimensional tagging for flexible categorization